schwerpunkt/zfsDiffReport.py/README.md

 Well...

-*zfsDiffReport.py* is a python script that diffs the last two snapshots of a ZFS volume and prints report text files.
+*zfsDiffReport.py* is a python script that diffs the latest two snapshots of a ZFS volume and prints report text files.

 ## Suggested usecase: